Freedom Trail Tour Sites

 From this house on the evening of April 18, 1775, Paul Revere, a messenger rider and member of the Sons of Liberty, left for his famous Midnight Ride to Lexington.
 At the parsonage of Reverend Jonas Clarke, Revere warned Samuel Adams and John Hancock that the Regulars were on their way to seize the colony’s store of weapons and gunpowder and the patriot leaders might be in danger.
 This event was later immortalized in the poem “Paul Revere’s Ride” by Henry Wadsworth Longfellow.
 After the Revolution, Revere expanded his business interests and became one of America’s first industrialists.
 He had opened a foundry by 1788, and produced bolts, spikes, nails, and cannons.
 After 1792 he cast bells, including one for Boston’s King’s Chapel that still rings today.
 In 1801, he opened the first copper rolling mill in North America where he produced copper sheeting for the dome of the new Massachusetts State House in 1802 and the U.S.S.
 Constitution in 1803.

 Paul Revere sold his three-story home in North Square in 1800.
 As the years passed, it began to deteriorate along with the rest of the neighborhood.
 At various times, it served as a boarding house, a cigar store, an Italian bank, and a green grocer.
 By the early 20th century, there was some fear that the house might be torn down and replaced with a tenement apartment.
 In 1902, a Revere descendent bought the property and a few years later, a group of Revere family members, preservationists, and local officials formed the Paul Revere Memorial Association and raised the funds needed to restore the home to its original 1680 appearance.
 It opened to the public on April 18, 1908.
-Today, it is a wonderful museum that pays tribute to the memory of Paul Revere.
-Inside, you can view samples of his silver work, and in the courtyard you’ll see a 900-pound bronze bell cast at the Revere Foundry in 1804.
+Inside the newly-added Visitor Center (connected to the Revere House by an elevated walkway) you can view samples of the patriot’s silver work, and see exhibits on his many business ventures and Midnight Ride.
+In the courtyard you’ll see a 900-pound bronze bell cast at the Revere Foundry in 1804.

 Open 9:30 AM to 5:15 PM (mid April-October 31); 9:30 AM to 4:15 PM (November 1-April 14)